 Windows 10 is undoubtedly a better operating system as compared to the earlier versions.
-Users using the earlier Windows versions are still eligible for a free upgrade, however the upgrade doesn’t go smoothly always.
-Windows 10 installation or upgrade have bought about quite a few Windows 10 problems.
+Users using the earlier Windows versions are still eligible for a free upgrade, however, the upgrade doesn’t go smoothly always.
+Windows 10 installation or upgrade has bought about quite a few Windows 10 problems.

-If you cannot open or save files in in OneDrive or Documents folder after upgrading to Windows 10, then one of these 3 suggestions may help you fix the issue.
+If you cannot open or save files in OneDrive or Documents folder after upgrading to Windows 10, then one of these 3 suggestions may help you fix the issue.

 While Team Microsoft keeps updating and fixing the operating system, some users are still facing the functionality issues in Windows 10.
-One of the commonly reported issues include opening of documents files in ‘Read Only’ mode or some error saying “Can’t open or save files” while trying to save files under (C:\Users\…)
+One of the commonly reported issues includes the opening of documents files in ‘Read Only’ mode or some error saying “Can’t open or save files” while trying to save files under (C:\Users\…)

 Some other related errors include, You don’t have permission to save in this location.
 Contact the administrator to obtain permission regardless of the fact that the user is an Administrator or not.

 Before you begin, check if you have downloaded and installed the latest Windows 10 updates.

 Cannot open or save files in OneDrive folder

-Documents and OneDrive are the two folders facing this file saving issues generally.
+Documents and OneDrive are the two folders facing this file saving issue generally.
 If you are facing this issue, the support team at Microsoft suggests that you try the following.
-Let us take the example of OneDrive folder.
+Let us take the example of the OneDrive folder.

 - Use icals command

 - Check if the permissions and system owner settings.